Optimizing wheel loader performance -- an end-to-end approach: Results

 \subsection{Long-horizon planning with look-ahead tree search}

 The second test uses the tree search algorithm with finite prediction horizon $d$ and evaluation function~(\ref{eq:Q}).
-Ten initial heightfields were first prepared with different Perlin noise applied to the 1.8 m high trapezoidal prism.
-For each of these ten piles, $N=15$ sequential loading cycles were tested with the prediction horizon ranging from $d=1$ to $d=N$.
+Ten initial heightfields were prepared with different Perlin noise applied to the 1.8 m high trapezoidal prism.
+For each of these ten piles, $N=15$ sequential loading cycles were evaluated with the prediction horizon ranging from $d=1$ to $d=N$.
 The resulting loading outcome and performance evaluation function are shown in Fig.~\ref{fig:comparison_roll_out_depth}.
 The results have been averaged over the ten repetitions starting with the different initial piles.
 The performance converges around $d=4$.
-Beyond this point, the total performance no longer improves despite the increased number of predictions executed in the search.
+Beyond this point, increasing the search horizon further does not enhance the overall performance.

 The performance improves by about 5.6\,\% on average when comparing the results between $d=1$ and $d=4$.
 The total loaded mass is marginally reduced from about 64.7 to 64.0 tonnes (1.1\,\%), while the total loading time and the work improves from about 665 to 632 s (5.0\,\%) and from 14.9 to 13.9 MJ (6.7\,\%), respectively.
 Note that we also tested with evaluation horizons of $N=10$ and $N=5$.
 The results at $N=10$ showed a similar improvement ratio, but this trend was not found for $N=5$, probably because of the shorter task length.
 As we have already found that the greedy strategy ($d=1$) is 6\,\% more performant than the nominal strategy, we conclude that the look-ahead tree search leads to a 14\,\% increase in performance relative to the nominal strategy.